Skip to main content

 Research Renaissance

-NIH funding has increased more than 95 percent over the past five years, and the school’s NIH ranking is currently 27th in the nation and 14th among public medical schools.
-Indiana University School of Medicine has been widely recognized for its seminal contributions to research related to public health priorities such as Alzheimer’s disease, musculoskeletal health and cancer, and for the establishment of the IU Precision Health Initiative.
+NIH funding has increased more than 95 percent over the past five years, and the school’s NIH ranking is currently 29th in the nation and 13th among public medical schools.
+IU School of Medicine has been widely recognized for its seminal contributions to research related to public health priorities such as Alzheimer’s disease, musculoskeletal health, cancer and cardiovascular disease.

 Research Expertise